bigomics/omicsplayground/docs/modules/mod5_Functional.rst

 .. note::

-    This module is supported in the EXPERT MODE ONLY.
+    This module is supported in the EXPERT MODE only.

-The **WordCloud** panel performs "Keyword enrichment analysis".
+The **WordCloud** panel performs "keyword enrichment analysis".
 It computes enrichment of a selected keyword across all contrasts.
 Select a keyword by clicking a word in the 'Enrichment table'.
 Keyword enrichment is computed by running GSEA on the enrichment score profile